QuantumForgeX/HarvardX_Data_Science_Professional_Certificate/README.md

 ## Conclusion
 This project demonstrates how machine learning can effectively predict flight prices based on various features. **XGBoost** proved to be the best-performing model, but other algorithms like **Random Forest** and **Linear Regression** provide valuable baselines.
 Future work could focus on further feature engineering, hyperparameter tuning, and incorporating additional data sources to enhance prediction accuracy.

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project, provided proper attribution is given.